vo1ce337/Simple-InfoPanel/README.md

-# 🎨 Smart Panel - Smart Layout Manager
+# 🎨 Garry's Mod Smart Panel - Smart Layout Manager

 A magical panel that automatically arranges your UI elements like a well-organized bookshelf! ✨